joelouthan/Theologicus/src/confession-1689/1689-5-6-the-rendering-of-God.md

-# 1689 Baptist Confession of Faith, Chapter 5.6 The Rendering of God"
+# 1689 Baptist Confession of Faith, Chapter 5.6 The Rendering of God

 ## The Text

 >Hebrews 6:4-6 (CSB) For it is impossible to renew to repentance those who were once enlightened, who tasted the heavenly gift, who shared in the Holy Spirit, who tasted God’s good word and the powers of the coming age, and who have fallen away.
 This is because, to their own harm, they are recrucifying the Son of God and holding him up to contempt.